mitdbg/forecache-code/README.md

 # forecache-code
-separate repo for the forecache codebase.
+separate repo for the ForeCache codebase.
+This repo is an update of the code/ folder of the older 'scalar-prefetch' repo.